adityabisoi/aossie.gitlab.io/_includes/ideas/add-alexa.md

 A fully functional Alexa skill ready for release with all above requirements met, tested and merged into the master branch of the project.

+#### Note:

+Additional features & improvements to the project can also be proposed and will serve as an important criterion for selection.

 #### Mentors

 Varun Chitre